If you struggle with:

 The Focus Style of NeuroMeditation emphasizes holding attention on a single object.
 Consistent practice of this style is associated with increased activation of the frontal lobes and can help train the mind to improve a variety of cognitive functions including sustaining attention, reducing mind wandering, improving reaction time, and working memory.
 This course offers a variety of strategies and tips to help you find a practice that is ideal for you and your brain.

-Learn Directly From the Leader in the Field
+Learn Directly From the Leaders in the Field

-35 lessons, 12 Guided Practices, and a host of tips, tools and techniques are presented over the course of 6-weeks to help you develop or advance your practice.
-As part of this class you will receive a PDF of all slides, lifetime access to all of the content, and an interactive comment component to help you get the most from this course.
+For those choosing the online self-paced option, you will receive lifetime access to all of the content, a PDF of all slides, and an interactive comment component to help you get the most from this course.

 Week 1: Introduction to NeuroMeditation; Focus Meditation Basics; Strategies for Breath Awareness